2015 Company Profiles

 The Season Workshops started in 2001 and many of the original workshop members have gone on to study degrees in theatre, train at theatre schools and in some cases to become full acting members of SATTF through our Apprentice and Graduate Actor Training schemes.

-The company is also working closely with The Shakespeare Birthplace Trust as a launch partner for, Shakespeare Week an annual celebration of Shakespeare for primary school children throughout the UK beginning, March 17 - 23, 2014.
+The company has worked closely with The Shakespeare Birthplace Trust as a launch partner for Shakespeare Week, an annual celebration of Shakespeare for primary school children throughout the UK.

 WORKSHOPS AND EDUCATION OUTREACH WORK